 With the right focal length, it makes for an excellent astrophotography target for your camera and telescope.
 For some astrophotography inspiration, be sure to see my articles about galaxy season, and the brightest galaxies in the night sky.

-NGC 4631 – Whale Galaxy
+NGC 4631 – The Whale Galaxy in Canes Venatici.

 NGC 4631 – The Whale Galaxy

 This was a project I worked on over several nights in May 2016.
 I began by shooting short exposures during the waning gibbous moon phase, capturing light frames with heavy moon glow.
 As the days went on, and clear nights continued, my exposure time increased.

 Total Exposure: 3 hours, 52 min.
 (76 frames)

 Clearly (pardon the pun!)
 I had a long stretch of clear nights, allowing me to re-visit the Whale galaxy night after night with my DSLR and telescope.
 It’s times like this when I wish I had a backyard observatory, rather than setting everything up and tearing it down every time.

 At my current property, it is unlikely that I will build a permanent pier to mount my telescope.
 The light pollution is just too severe to begin construction of a small roll-off roof observatory.
 I’ll save that dream for another time, and some darker skies.

 4 Nights if Imaging in DSS